 Foxgloves are easy to grow.
 They prefer partial shade but will also grow in full sun.
 The plants like the soil to be moist but not saturated.
 If the soil gets too wet and stays wet, the plants will develop crown rot.
 Crown rot is a fungal disease that leads to the death of the plant.
 The leaves turn yellow, eventually dissolving into the soil.
 If you see this on any of your perennials, remove the affected plants immediately so that the disease does not spread to the rest of your garden.

 Foxgloves do not require fertilizing.
 Applying a layer of compost each spring is sufficient.
-Once that is watered in, add a thick layer of mulch, about 2 inches, around the plants.
+Once that is watered in, add a thick layer of mulch, about 2 inches thick, around the plants.
 Make sure that the mulch does not touch the plants.
 That would encourage insect infestation and disease.
 A thick layer of mulch will help keep the soil moist and prevent weeds from growing.

 How to Divide Foxgloves